MESKONE0722/hydra-pool/ansible/README.md

+NOT RECOMMENDED.
+THESE ARE STILL A WORK IN PROGRESS.

 # Hydra Pool Ansible Deployment

 This directory contains Ansible playbooks and templates to deploy the Hydra Pool services on a bare metal Linux server using Docker containers from the GitHub Container Registry (ghcr.io/256-Foundation).

-## Services

-The deployment includes three core services:

-1. **hydrapool-bitcoind** - Bitcoin daemon running on signet or testnet4
-2. **hydrapool-ckpool** - Mining pool software
-3. **hydrapool-p2pool** - P2Pool implementation

 ## Prerequisites